What causes the plague? Bubonic plague. Mechanisms of plague development

 • mixed.

-The clinical picture of plague and complications
+Clinical picture of plague and complications

 To confirm the diagnosis, it is necessary to isolate the pathogen from the victim’s body.
 To do this, use the patient's sputum, pus from ulcers, the contents of the affected lymph nodes and blood.

-Also, important preventive measures include:
+Important preventive measures also include:

 • isolation of plague patients;